nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 Slater exchange and should be input as such.

 Any combination of the supported exchange functional options can be used.
-For example the popular Gaussian B3 exchange could be specified
+For example, the popular Gaussian B3 exchange could be specified
 as:
 ```
   XC slater 0.8 becke88 nonlocal 0.72 HFexch 0.2
 ```
 Any combination of the supported correlation functional options can be used.
-For example B3LYP could be specified
+For example, B3LYP could be specified
 as:
 ```
 XC vwn_1_rpa 0.19 lyp 0.81 HFexch 0.20  slater 0.80 becke88 nonlocal 0.72